Disappearance of Claudia Lawrence: Alleged suspects

-Aftermath, "Claudia's Law"
+Claudia's Law

-Lawrence's disappearance caused difficulty arising out of her family's inability to manage her assets and liabilities.
-Notably, they were unable to sell her house on which mortgage and other charges continued to accrue.
-Lawrence's father, Peter, a solicitor, campaigned for the law to be modified in order to allow the appointment of guardians for the affairs of missing people.
+Lawrence's disappearance caused difficulty over her family's inability to manage her assets and liabilities, particularly as they could not sell her house on which mortgage and other charges continued to accrue.
+Her father, Peter, a solicitor, campaigned for the law to be modified in order to allow the appointment of guardians for the affairs of missing people.
 This campaigning eventually succeeded with the passing of the Guardianship (Missing Persons) Act 2017, which was introduced to Parliament as a Private Members' Bill.
 The Bill, which came into force in July 2019, allows the family of a missing person to apply to the court for guardianship of that person's estate 90 days after the disappearance.
 The new law became popularly known as "Claudia's Law".
 In 2024, her mother Joan was involved in a podcast Answers for Claudia published by Wondery.